 This might suggest the need for a 'register' or flag of credit data identifying people under the protection of the scheme.
 However we have serious reservations over setting up an open access public register.
 Firstly, the register would need to be managed and updated and it is not clear that a public body in England and Wales would take on this task.
 Secondly we believe that a public register is likely to deter people from seeking the protection of the scheme.
-Indeed we believe that the more the scheme looks like an insolvency scheme, the less people in temporary financial difficulties may be likely to apply, because they may mistakenly fear loss of their home or sanctions by their employers.
-Thirdly, public registers (like the DAS register) have the potential to be used as marketing lists targeting financially vulnerable households.
+Indeed we believe that the more the scheme looks like an insolvency scheme, the less people in temporary financial difficulties may be likely to apply, because they may mistakenly fear loss of their home or sanctions by their employers.46 Thirdly, public registers (like the DAS register) have the potential to be used as marketing lists targeting financially vulnerable households.47 clients go on to follow the debt advice, so there is already a system in place for a debt advice-creditor interface.48

 We therefore suggest that a regulated debt adviser should be responsible for notifying creditors that a customer has entered breathing space.
-Currently StepChange Debt Charity can notify creditors that refer clients to us of the debt advice appointment and whether clients go on to follow the debt advice, so there is already a system in place for a debt advice-creditor interface.
+Currently StepChange Debt Charity can notify creditors that refer clients to us of the debt advice appointment and whether

-&lt;sup>45 StepChange Debt Charity (2015) Safe Harbours StepChange Debt Charity (2015) Safe Harbours As reported by StepChange Debt Charity Scotland
+45 StepChange Debt Charity (2015) Safe Harbours 46 StepChange Debt Charity (2015) Safe Harbours 47 As reported by StepChange Debt Charity Scotland